pajaydev/awesome-web-performance-budget/README.md

 # Web Performance Budget
-Measure and maintain the Web Performance Budget from the start.
+Curated list of why, how and tools to implement Web Performance Budget.
+Included few cases studies.
+Feel free to contribute.

 ## Contents